gagolews/datawranglingpy/README.md

 reduction, identifying naturally occurring data clusters, modelling patterns in data, comparing data between groups, and reporting the results.

-You can read this open-access (free!) textbook at:
+You can read this open-access (non-profit, independent, and free) textbook at:

 * https://datawranglingpy.gagolewski.com/ (a browser-friendly version)
 * https://datawranglingpy.gagolewski.com/datawranglingpy.pdf (PDF)

+**Please spread the news about this project.**

 Any remarks and bug fixes are appreciated — please submit them via